• Skip to primary navigation

 • 4 tablespoons butter

-• To 1 ½ cup of 105° to 110° water add 2 tablespoons sugar and 2 packages of instant dry yeast.
+• To 1 ยฝ cup of 105ยฐ to 110ยฐ water add 2 tablespoons sugar and 2 packages of instant dry yeast.
 Mix well and allow to proof for a few minutes.
 While yeast is proofing, add 4 cups flour and 1 teaspoon salt to the stand mixer or large bowl and mix.
-Note: you can substitute milk for water for a softer texture.

 • Form into a ball and place in an oiled pan, cover with plastic wrap, and allow to rise in a warm spot for 15 minutes until about doubled in size.

-• Place the dough back on the floured surface, "punch down" and roll into a 2-inch diameter log.
+• Place the dough back on the floured surface, "punch down," and roll it into a 2-inch diameter log.
 Cut into 12 even pieces.

-• Prep a 9 by 13-inch cake pan with a good spray of PAM.
-Form the dough into balls and place in pan.
-Cover with plastic wrap and allow to rise in a warm place until almost double in size —about 15 minutes.
+• Prep a 9 by 13-inch cake pan with PAM cooking spray.
+Form the dough into balls and place them in the pan.
+Cover with plastic wrap and let rise in a warm place until almost doubled in size, about 15 minutes.

-• Bake at 425° for 12-15 minutes until nicely brown.
-Cooking time may vary a little due to the oven and pan.
+• Bake at 425ยฐ for 12-15 minutes until nicely brown.
+Cooking time may vary slightly depending on the oven and pan.
 Darker pans cook faster.
-Remove from oven and give them a light brushing of butter and cool for a few minutes.
-If unsure, the internal temperature should be 190°.
+Remove from the oven, brush lightly with butter, and cool for a few minutes.
+If unsure, the internal temperature should be 190ยฐ+.

 Recipe Notes